Jabariya Jodi: Sidharth Malhotra's Character Is Based On This Man From Bihar?

 Real To Reel?

-Sources reveal that Siddharth Malhotra's character preparation for Jabariya Jodi included references and meetings with the head of the groom kidnapping business, Surender Yadav.
+Sources reveal that Siddharth Malhotra's character preparation for Jabariya Jodi included references and meetings with the head of the groom-kidnapping business, Surender Yadav.

 This Sounds Risky!

-Speculations are rife that while preparing for his role in the upcoming entertainment ‘Jabariya Jodi', Siddharth had been introduced to the leader of the pack of men who are in the groom kidnapping business in Bihar, the concept on which the film is based.
+Speculations are rife that while preparing for his role in the upcoming entertainment ‘Jabariya Jodi', Siddharth had been introduced to the leader of the pack of men who are in the groom-kidnapping business in Bihar, the concept on which the film is based.

 All Hard Work